About the project

 - Learners also received free childcare where requested, free local travel to help them attend class and also become more confident in travelling around London, and a free copy of the latest version of the Life in the UK book upon successful completion of their first ACE course.

 Over the two years of the project, 65 women were trained as volunteer befrienders, supporting ACE learners in a wide range of ways such as meeting regularly to practise speaking English, signposting and providing local information, supporting class trips and support with exam preparation.

 - To enrich the learners’ experience, promote language development, cultural awareness and integration, each centre designed a suite of supporting activities with the support of the ACE team.
 These included 36 trips and visits to places like the Houses of Parliament, the poppies at the Tower of London, Kew Gardens, Borough Market and the London Eye.

 There was also a wide range of themed events held at each centre, covering topics like keeping safe/safety at home, learner progression and local politics.

-Read the online coverage of our ‘Talking Politics’ events and have a look at pictures from both events.
+Read the online coverage of our ‘Talking Politics’ events

 - 86 learners also took up supported volunteering opportunities at a range of organisations such as Kenwood House, children’s centres, charity shops and events at both centres.